 “It was great in the sense that I managed to sleep for three hours, so thank you.”
 (The Magic Flute at the Finnish National Opera)

-Pupils are transported by train, bus and, if necessary, plane.
-Travel arrangements for long-distance train trips and journeys by plane are handled by CWT Finland, with which the Foundation has signed a full service contract, with a view to providing easy and cost-efficient travel for children.
-The travel expenses will account for more than half of the overall budget.
+The young art testers have been transported by train, bus and, if necessary, plane.
+Travel arrangements for long-distance train trips and journeys by plane have been handled by CWT Finland, with which the Foundation has signed a full service contract, with a view to providing easy and cost-efficient travel for children.
+The travel expenses have accounted for more than half of the overall budget.

-The pupils will receive advance information on the performance, artists and the art form.
-At the site, they will get an opportunity to acquaint themselves with what artistic work is like or what happens before a performance is ready.
-After the experience, various channels will be open to thoughts, ideas, emotions and opinions.
+Information on the performance, artists and the art form has been provided in advance.
+At the site, the art testers have had an opportunity to acquaint themselves with the artistic work or what happens before a performance is ready.
+After the experience, various channels have been open to thoughts, ideas, emotions and opinions.

 Thousands of reviews